camalab-ai/sofa-flow/README.md

 * motion estimation
 * video stabilization

+Datasets can be downloaded from [Vident-synth](https://mostwiedzy.pl/pl/open-research-data/vident-synth-a-synthetic-intra-oral-video-dataset-for-optical-flow-estimation,104035052152797-0) and [Vident-real](https://mostwiedzy.pl/pl/open-research-data/vident-real-an-intra-oral-video-dataset-for-multi-task-learning,104032256156938-0)

 ## Usage

 We provide scripts and code to evaluate and generate datasets for Streamed optical flow adaptation.
 The data generated in this way has been used in streamed training, and the proposed frame selection method can be applied to train any optical flow model.